-Last week, during the annual SIHH 2011 trade show where creme de la creme of the Swiss watchmaking industry showcases their new products, one of the oldest Swiss watch Manufactures presented its new Vacheron Constantin Patrimony Traditionnelle World Time (Ref.
-86060/000R-9640) automatic watch that features a sophisticated second time zone representation mechanism.
+During the annual SIHH 2011 trade show where creme de la creme of the industry showcases their new products, Vacheron Constantin -one of the oldest Swiss-based Manufactures- presented its gorgeous Patrimony Traditionnelle World Time.
+Designated as “ref.
+86060/000R-9640,” it features a sophisticated second time-zone display that comes courtesy of a complex in-house mechanism.

-As you can probably see on the pictures, the Patrimony Traditionnelle World Time‘s gorgeous dial features not one, but whole three parts.
+As you can probably see in the pictures, the Patrimony Traditionnelle World Time‘s gorgeous dial features not one, but whole three parts.

-There is a sapphire day/night display right in the center of the watch that rotates on the same axis with the “Lambert Projection” map and shows you which parts of the Northern hemisphere enjoys the light of day.
+There is a sapphire day/night display right in the center of the dial that rotates on the same axis with the “Lambert Projection” map and shows you which parts of the Northern hemisphere enjoy the light of day.

-Folks from down under may not feel particularly happy about Australia, New Zealand and many other developed countries excluded from the display, but I am almost sure that, given an outrageous price of the timepiece (Vacheron Constantin plans to sell this beauty at a recommended retail price of approximately $48,000,) the Swiss watchmaking house will be more than happy to make a special edition of the trinket for the Southern hemisphere as well.
+Folks from down under may not feel particularly happy about Australia, New Zealand and many other developed countries excluded from the display, but I am almost sure that, given an outrageous price of the timepiece (Vacheron Constantin plans to sell this beauty at a recommended retail price of approximately $48,000,) Vacheron Constantin will be more than happy to make a special edition for the Southern hemisphere as well.

-The new VC Calibre 2460 WT automatic movement allows you to set the second time zone in quarter hour increments, which may come really handy if you happen to spend some time on Kathmandu or on Chatham Islands.
+The new VC Calibre 2460 WT automatic movement allows you to set the second time zone in quarter-hour increments, which may come handy if you happen to spend some time on Kathmandu or the Chatham Islands.

 The Swiss company doesn’t go into details regarding this new caliber, but it is known, that it is rather large and is based on their less sophisticated 2460 SC movement that features nothing more than a three-hand display.
 Measuring 36.60 mm in diameter, it is 8.10 mm thick thanks to an extra “world-timer” module and certainly reminds of those pocket watch movements from the second half of the XIX century.